naninovel/docs/docs/guide/user-interface.md

 ![](https://i.gyazo.com/f8e8b03580940cce72de9e9970512902.png)

-Each element in the configuration list has following properties:
+Each element in the configuration list has the following properties:

 Property | Description
 --- | ---